EarthyScience/SINDBAD-Tutorials/README.md

 ```

 # Set REPL environment
-In VS code, set the `ellis_jena_2025` as the active project by clicking on the `Julia env:` dropdown and selecting `ellis_jena_2025` as the folder.
+In VS code, set the `which_tutorial` as the active project by clicking on the `Julia env:` dropdown and selecting `which_tutorial` as the folder.
 This should change the default environment for the REPL.

 # Download Tutorial Data
 Download the data for the tutorial from [here](https://nextcloud.bgc-jena.mpg.de/s/Byj9FKr2mr7QYgZ).
-Unzip the file into `tutorials/data/ellis_jena_2025`. *You may need to create the directory.*
+Unzip the file into `tutorials/data/which_tutorial`. *You may need to create the directory.*

 # Tutorials

-The tutorials are located under `tutorials/ellis_jena_2025`.
+The tutorials are located under `tutorials/which_tutorial`.
 Follow the instructions in the `.jl` scripts or `.ipynb` notebooks.